melle/gwncli/README.md

 ## Abstract

 It's work in progress.
-I want to throttle the bandwith of specific wifi devices using my home automation system.
-Therefore I need a cli tool to change bandwith rules programmatically.
+I want to throttle the bandwidth of specific wifi devices using my home automation system.
+Therefore I need a cli tool to change bandwidth rules programmatically.
 Grandstream supports schedules, but I need to (un)throttle things on demand.

 Why would anyone do that?
 Well, think of an the Apple TV.
 It still works, but cannot stream movies at 96kb/s.
 Also iPads, smartphones ect.
-It works somehow, but YouTube, TikTok ect. become unusable at low bandwiths.
+It works somehow, but YouTube, TikTok ect. become unusable at low bandwidths.
 Did you say 'bad parenting'?
 Well, I call it a challenge for my kids to lern some things about networking 😬

 ## Building